BryanSchuetz/dai/_news/proparque-promotes-use-renewable-energy-products-honduras.md

 title: ProParque Promotes Use of Renewable Energy Products in Honduras
 date: 2012-12-10 18:05:00 Z
 solutions:
-- Energy
+- Clean Energy
-- Environment
-- Climate
+- Climate and Environment
 regions:
 - Latin America and the Caribbean
 projects: Honduras—ProParque